 For the buffers, you might put a tiny dab of heat sink compound or solder paste on the big pad underneath the buffer, for better heat transfer to the board.
 This will help it to survive high currents better.
 You have to be careful not to use too much paste, or you can short one or more buffer pins; at best, the chip will simply not function right until the short is cleared, and at worst, this will kill the chip.
 Only go with solder paste if you know how to do reflow soldering.
 The heat sink compound option is easier for the uninitiated, and gives much of the benefit.

 The easiest option with the op-amps is to use DIP-8 chips, with sockets.
 This removes any risk of damaging the op-amps due to the heat of soldering, and also lets you roll the op-amps to experiment with their sonic differences.
 There are adapters available to take two single-channel op-amps and convert them to the dual channel style needed for OPALR, and for taking SO-8 op-amps and letting you use them in DIP-8 sockets.
-I carry the most useful ones in my parts shop.
+You can get such adapters from Brown Dog, Ares and others.